vcon-dev/draft-ietf-vcon-privacy-primer/draft-ietf-vcon-privacy-primer.md

 ## Communications Privacy

 Communications privacy is a critical concern in our increasingly interconnected world, where various forms of communication – including audio, video, text messages, and emails – have become integral to both personal and professional interactions.
-Under the applicable laws, communications are protected when in transit and when stored.
+Under the applicable laws, communications are protected when in transit and at rest.

 Understanding the multifaceted legal and ethical frameworks around communications privacy is essential for anyone involved in capturing, storing, analyzing, or managing communications data.
 Communications privacy laws across various jurisdictions often share common elements, designed to protect individuals' privacy rights while balancing the needs of law enforcement and legitimate business interests.